Irrigatia Solar Automatic Watering System (SOL-C24): Product Review

 WHERE TO BUY IRRIGATIA

-Irrigatia systems are available at The Home Depot for $106.01 (free shipping), on Amazon Prime for $111.31 and from the company’s website (but considering that this is an England based company and pricing is in pounds sterling vs. dollars, AND that there are shipping charges across the pond, I would recommend buying the products from a USA based outlet).
+Irrigatia systems are available at The Home Depot, on Amazon and from the company’s website (but considering that this is an England based company and pricing is in pounds sterling vs. dollars, AND that there are shipping charges across the pond, I would recommend buying the products from a USA based outlet).

-An extension kit of 12 additional drip heads plus tubing is available from Amazon Prime for $36.75.
-Also from Amazon Prime is a reservoir kit for $34.65
+An extension kit of 12 additional drip heads plus tubing is available from Amazon.
+Also from Amazon Prime is a reservoir kit.

 Now over to you – do you use rainwater for watering?
 Have you tried a solar irrigation system yet?
 Let us know in the comments below!